Sealpillow/Maplestory-Monster-Life-Level-Calculator/README.md

 # Maplestory-Monster-Life-Level-Calculator
 Hi!
-I created this program so that anyone can calculate the amount of waru needed to level by opening C Boxes <br/>
+I created this program so that anyone can calculate the amount of waru/time needed to level<br/>
+By opening C Boxes  by take care and discharge<br/>

 There are 3 option to choose from:<br/>
 Option 1: Current Level + Waru<br/>